On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Design

-\textbf{Models used in the online learning approaches.} Online learning approaches typically have specially designed mechanisms to satisfy the need for constant model updating.
+\textbf{Models used in the online learning strategies.} Online learning strategies typically have specially designed mechanisms to satisfy the need for constant model updating.
 In this work, our studied HT model uses Hoefdding bounds to update the underlying decision tree model~\cite{domingos2000mining}.
 The studied ARF model is a modified Random Forest algorithm that can learn incrementally~\cite{gomes2017adaptive}.
-The studied AUE model, on the other hand, is a time-based ensemble model that features online learning models as its base classifiers~\cite{brzezinski2014reacting}.
-We use the HT model as the base classifier for AUE, same as in the original paper~\cite{brzezinski2014reacting}.
+On the other hand, the studied AUE model is a time-based ensemble model that features online learning models as its base classifiers~\cite{brzezinski2014reacting}.
+We use the HT model as the base classifier for AUE, the same as in the original paper~\cite{brzezinski2014reacting}.
 We choose the implementations in the \texttt{scikit-multiflow}\footnote{\url{https://scikit-multiflow.github.io/}} Python package for the HT and ARF models and implement the AUE model in Python~\footnote{AUE has an implementation in Java~\cite{brzezinski2014reacting} but no available Python implementation, so we implemented it in Python by ourselves for a fair comparison.
 The other two works do not mention the implementation of their algorithms, so we choose to use the popular \texttt{scikit-multiflow} Python package.}.